nikelborm/project-boilerplate/README.md

 [ ] Merge typescript, prettier and eslint configs and place it in project root directory

-[ ] add script for fast adding new module and connecting it global scope
+[ ] add script for fast adding new modules and connecting it global scope

 [ ] add healthcheck